-Since the launch of Hypothyroid Mom last year I’ve been contacted by several readers about their children suffering from ADD and ADHD.
+Since the launch of Hypothyroid Mom I’ve been contacted by readers about their children suffering from ADD and ADHD.
 Therefore I was particularly intrigued when I read a post on Dr Kirk Gair’s Facebook page about the connection between hypothyroidism and ADD/ADHD.
-I asked Dr Gair to write a guest post for Hypothyroid Mom.
-Thank you Dr Gair.
+I invited Dr. Gair here to share this often overlooked connection between ADD/ADHD and hypothyroidism.

 It seems like it’s an epidemic these days, and can be so frustrating for parents to deal with.
 You know that your child is a good kid and is smart, yet they just can’t seem to focus, can’t sit still, and don’t perform like you know they could in school.